Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 - GA3 task after the Capture task,
 - Expression task after the GA3 task to accumulate the totalCellCount
 - If task to check if the total count is met yet and
-- Break task iside the If task block to end the loop.
+- Break task inside the If task block to end the loop.

 ![JOB: Acquire 1k cells](images/20-Acquire1kCells_job.png)